Courseiva

 Why this answer

-Azure Blob Storage is for unstructured object storage.
-Azure Cosmos DB is for globally distributed, multi-model NoSQL data.
-Azure Data Lake Storage Gen2 is for big data analytics.
+All Azure data storage services listed are correctly matched to their primary use cases: Azure Blob Storage for unstructured object storage, Azure Cosmos DB for globally distributed NoSQL data, Azure Data Lake Storage Gen2 for big data analytics, and Azure SQL Database for relational OLTP workloads.

 Exam trap